Coinbase Stock Price Prediction December 2022

 What To Consider Before Investing In Coinbase Stock

 Coinbase stock’s bull case is based on the continued adoption of blockchain technology and cryptocurrency.
 One of the key metrics to analyze is customer acquisition, which looks promising so far.
-Coinbase verified users grew from 36 million in Q2 2020 to 103 million in Q2 2022, nearly tripling.
+While the platform’s verified users grew from 36 million in Q2 2020 to 103 million in Q2 2022, nearly tripling, the user base shrank considerably in the third quarter, taking revenue down 50% in the process.
+User participation — the number of users who trade on the platform — had fallen precipitously even before the collapse of rival exchange FTX and dropped 75% in the days after, according to reports from Investor’s Business Daily and Coindesk.

 The Bull Case and the Bear Case for Coinbase